IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

 signal model are used to report all the connectivity services provided by the underlay optical tunnels between Ethernet or CBR client LTPs, depending on whether the connectivity service is frame-based or transparent.
-The underlay optical tunnels can be either DWDM tunnels or, when the optional OTN switching layer is deployed, OTN tunnels.
+The underlay optical tunnels can be either WDM tunnels or, when the optional OTN switching layer is deployed, OTN tunnels.

-The DWDM tunnels can be used to support either Ethernet or CBR client signals or multi-layer intra-domain OTN links.
-In the latter case, the hierarchical-link container, defined in {{!I-D.ietf-teas-yang-te}}, associates the underlay DWDM tunnel with the supported multi-layer intra-domain OTN link and it allows discovery of the multi-layer path supporting all the connectivity services provided by the optical network.
+The WDM tunnels can be used to support either Ethernet or CBR client signals or multi-layer intra-domain OTN links.
+In the latter case, the hierarchical-link container, defined in {{!I-D.ietf-teas-yang-te}}, associates the underlay WDM tunnel with the supported multi-layer intra-domain OTN link and it allows discovery of the multi-layer path supporting all the connectivity services provided by the optical network.